-After my surgery, I had to endure a second painful operation.
-Facing 10 more days in the hospital, I laid there feeling dejected.
+Eight days after my surgery, I was still in pain.
+So the doctor examined me once again and said, “You’ve got a huge internal hernia.”
+So they took me back into the operating room.
+And after that second painful operation—facing 10 more days in the hospital—I laid there feeling dejected.
 God had cut back my activities.
-He'd cut back my contact with others.
+He’d cut back my contact with others.
 He had surely pruned me to the bud!

 Yet, I realized that the reason He allowed this was related to this ward of people around me.
 And He expected me to bear fruit.
 They didn’t have a hospital chaplain, so I asked my nurse, “Do you ever have a church service in here?”